 The male red pandas rarely help with anything to do with the cubs.

 Red pandas lead mostly solitary lives only really coming together to mate or when the mother and the cubs are together for the first year after birth.

 Most of their life is spent high up in the trees and are most active at dusk and dawn.

 They are generally quiet but communicate between each other by using whistling and twittering sounds.

 Red pandas groom themselves much like normal house cats by licking their front paws and then rubbing their back and stomach.

 Predators and Threats

 Because of the remote habitat they live in the red panda doesn’t have many predators.
 The main ones are the snow leopard, martens and people.
 If they feel threatened they will either try to get high up in a tree or will stand up on their back legs to make them look bigger and use the sharp claws on their front paws to defend themselves.

-The soles of the feet of the red panda are covered in wooly fur that helps them not to slip on wet tree branches and also helps to keep their feet warm.
+On the sole of their feet the red pandas feet are covered in wooly fur that helps them not to slip on wet tree branches and also helps to keep their feet warm.